Districts of Bhutan

 See the Gewogs of Bhutan page.

 There are four zones, Western, Central, Southern, and Eastern.
 Their ISO codes are 1, 2, 3, and 4, in that order.
 To determine which zone each district is in, take the first digit of its ISO code.
 Exceptions: Gasa is in the Central zone, and Tashi Yangtse is in the Eastern zone.
-The districts are further subdivided into 196 gewogs, or blocks of villages.
+The districts are subdivided into rural gewogs and urban towns.
+On the tertiary level, the gewogs are divided into chiwogs, and the towns into blocks.
+At the time of the 2005 census, there were 205 gewogs and 1906 chiwogs.

 Change history: